jessicarush/python-notes/deployment.md

 $ vagrant up
 ```

-For more information see the [vagrant commend line documentation].(https://www.vagrantup.com/docs/cli/)
+For more information see the [vagrant command line documentation].(https://www.vagrantup.com/docs/cli/)

 ## SSH